-The true costs of cocaine use are significant and far reaching, from child exploitation and other criminality, to health and environmental.
+The true costs of drug use are significant and far reaching, from child exploitation and other criminality, to health and environmental.
 We understand that most people don’t see the awful things we see so it’s our duty to shine a light on these costs.

 Child exploitation involves situations and relationships where young people receive items such as food, accommodation, drugs, alcohol, cigarettes, gifts or money as a result of them completing a task, often of a criminal nature, on behalf of another person or group.